YongchengYAO/CartiMorph-Toolbox/README.md

   - cartilage surface area
   - cartilage volume
   - regional analysis (20 subregions)
 - Data visualization with [CartiMorph Viewer](https://github.com/YongchengYAO/CartiMorph-Viewer)

+## Previous works

+CMT is based on previous works on medical image segmentation and registration.
+Specifically, we made minor modificaiton to the nnUNet (v1) and major changes to VoxelMorph.
+The training losses and strategy of our registration model is different from the original VoxelMorph model.
+Our modified packages are published as [CartiMorph-vxm](https://github.com/YongchengYAO/CartiMorph-vxm#cartimorph-vxm) and [CartiMorph-nnUNet](https://github.com/YongchengYAO/CartiMorph-nnUNet#cartimorph-nnunet).

 ## Step-by-step Instructions